carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 exercises: 0
 questions:
 - "Can I avoid seeing hate speech and unsettling imagery and still analyze twitter?"
-- "What are some INappropriate things to do with twarc?"
+- "What are some inappropriate things to do with twarc?"
 objectives:
 - "Discuss the privacy or ethical concerns surrounding tweet harvesting.
 (FIXME)"
 keypoints: